-Setting Description Factory Default Numerical value input by user This specifies the time interval between "hello" messages broadcast by the root of the Spanning Tree topology.
+Setting Description Factory Default Numerical value input This specifies the time interval between "hello" messages 2 by user broadcast by the root of the Spanning Tree topology.
 The "hello" message is used to check if the topology is healthy.
-2

 Max.
 Age (sec.)